Nico Rosberg: 2015: Championship runner-up again

+2016: Champion at last in final Formula One season

 Before the 2016 season, Rosberg stopped reading the news and studied sleep with a jet-lag doctor as he focused on his family and winning the next event.
 He altered his racing gloves to improve his starts, removed paint from his helmet to make it 80 g lighter that slightly improved his performance, employed a mental trainer to increase his aggression, and spent his spare time go-karting to maintain his ability.
 Rosberg eschewed Facebook for five months, studied philosophy, meditated to stay concentrated, and received detailed technical input from Mercedes's mechanics at its headquarters in Brackley, England.
 He worked with his sports psychologist for up to eight hours per week with two hours of mental discipline every two days.
 Rosberg said he was confident of driving a competitive car and wanted to maintain his form by beating Hamilton more regularly.